Multitask Learning Can Improve Worst-Group Outcomes: Details For Natural Data Experiments

 We cross-validate optimizing $\mathcal{L_{\mathrm{final}}}$ with different weighting schemes.
 We choose $\alpha_{\mathrm{aux}}$ and $\alpha_{\mathrm{reg}}$ from the set $\{e^{-1}, e^{0}, e^{1}\}$.
 Note that whilst we optimize $\mathcal{L_{\mathrm{final}}}$ we care only about improving worst-group error on $\mathbf{T}_{\mathrm{aux}}$.
 We use the pretrained BERT$_{\mathrm{base}}$ \citep{devlin2018bert} and ViT$_{\mathrm{base}}$ \citep{dosovitskiy2020image} as the shared base models for NLP and CV tasks, respectively.
-We leverage the base models' self-supervised pretraining objectives, namely, masked language modeling (MLM) and masked image modeling (MIM) for our auxiliary transfer task $\mathbf{T}_{\mathrm{aux}}$ as in \citet{dery2021auxiliary}.
+We leverage the base models' self-supervised pre-training objectives, namely, masked language modeling (MLM) and masked image modeling (MIM) for our auxiliary transfer task $\mathbf{T}_{\mathrm{aux}}$ as in \citet{dery2021auxiliary}.
 These auxiliary objectives are based on end-task data itself (unless specified otherwise).
-We do this in order to maintain an apples-to-apples comparison with our chosen baselines which do not use external data.
+We do this to maintain an apples-to-apples comparison with our chosen baselines, which do not use external data.
 As Section \ref{sec:results_and_disc} will show, we obtain performance improvements even in this setting.
-In Section \ref{subsec:impact_of_pre-trainng} we show that our improvements when using task only data are predicated on sufficient prior pre-training.
-More details on the multitask model and batching scheme is presented in \ref{sec:train_details}.
+In Section \ref{subsec:impact_of_pre-trainng}, we show that our improvements when using task-only data are predicated on sufficient prior pre-training.
+More details on the multitask model and batching scheme are presented in \ref{sec:train_details}.